Move Ya Body: Background

-Composition

-"Move Ya Body" has a length of three minutes and fifty-four seconds and was written by Nicole Albino, Natalie Albino, Cordel Burrell, Luis Diaz, Paul George, Curtis Bedeau, Gerald Charles, Brian George, Elijah Wells and Lionel Bermingham while it was produced by Wells and Bermingham.
-It was recorded in 2003 in The Hit Factory studios, located in New York City.
-The song contains lyrics from Lisa Lisa and Cult Jam's song, "Can You Feel the Beat".
-The title of Lisa Lisa and Cult Jam's song was repeated many times during the song.

 Critical reception

 The song was ranked the 29th best song of 2004 by Pitchfork.

 Commercial performance

-The song was a huge hit and is one of only a few singles by the duo to chart (the others include "Turnin' Me On" and "Curtain Call").
-"Move Ya Body" is their biggest hit, as it charted at number four on the US Billboard Hot 100 and number 22 on the 2004 Billboard Year-End Chart.
+"Move Ya Body" charted at number four on the US US Billboard Hot 100 and was ranked number 22 on the 2004 Billboard year-end Chart.
 It also reached number six on the UK Singles Chart.
-It was certified gold by both the RIAA and the BPI, and platinum by RMNZ.
-It also reached the top ten in Belgium, the Netherlands, Denmark, Germany, New Zealand and the US Billboard Mainstream and Rhythmic Top 40 charts.
+It was certified gold by both the Recording Industry Association of America (RIAA) and the British Phonographic Industry (BPI), as well as platinum by Recorded Music NZ (RMNZ).
+It also reached the top 10 in Denmark, Germany, the Netherlands, New Zealand, Wallonia and on the Billboard Mainstream Top 40 and Rhythmic Top 40 charts.
 The song earned the duo two nominations for International Dance Music Awards (Best Pop Dance Track and Best New Dance Artist (Group)) and one nomination for Soul Train Lady of Soul Award (Best R&B/Soul Single, Group, Band or Duo), all in 2005.
-They won one award for the song, Rapgra Award (Utwor R'n'B) in 2004.
+They won one award for the song: the Rapgra Award (Utwor R'n'B) in 2004.